Lapo9/AutocorrelationCUDA/readme.md

 ## Background
 [Fluorescence correlation spectroscopy (FSC)][1] is a technique used by scientists to study the behavior of biomolecules.
 The main advantage of this kind of analysis is to be able to monitor the experiment in real-time.
 The main disadvantage is the same.
 Indeed, in order to collect and process data as the experiment goes on, using highly specialized hardware components is mandatory.
 This significantly raises the costs to conduct the experiments, denying to many non-commercial scientific hubs the possibility to contribute to scientific progress, and to form new professionals.

-The progress in commercial hardware that took place during the last decade, led many software developers and scientists to start thinking about a different solution: implement the well known compute-intense algorithms, which used to run on dedicated hardware, in a software application running on a stanrd PC.
+The progress in commercial hardware that took place during the last decade, led many software developers and scientists to start thinking about a different solution: implement the well known compute-intense algorithms, which used to run on dedicated hardware, in a software application running on a standard PC.
 This not only allowed a faster distribution of the new iterations of the tools involved in scientific analysis, but also did cut down the costs to perform the experiments.
 First and foremost, a standard, off-the-shelf PC is way cheaper than a custom ASIC or FPGA.
 Second, a PC is less specialized than an integrated circuit, and it can be used for a wide range of studies.

 In particular, the availability of high performance, low cost GPUs and their use not only for graphics processing but for general processing (GPGPU) played the most important role in the regard of this transition from highly specialized hardware to software.
-Indeed GPUs are highly parallel pieces of hardware that while originally born to satisf the need of graphic processing may nowaday be used to solve more general problems.
-In particular, thorugh GPUs it is possible to analyze huge amount of data in parallel, ensuring high throughput, which is key in several scientific experiments, including FSC.
+Indeed GPUs are highly parallel pieces of hardware that while originally born to satisfy the need of graphic processing may nowadays be used to solve more general problems.
+In particular, through GPUs it is possible to analyze huge amount of data in parallel, ensuring high throughput, which is key in several scientific experiments, including FSC.

 On the other hand GPU programming is not as straight forward as CPU programming, and, until recently, it wasn't open to everyone.
 The main pitfall of GPU programming lies in the same concept that makes GPUs suitable for scientific purposes: parallelism.
 The great number of cores a GPU exposes, makes most of the common programming paradigms amiss, and forces the developer to think differently.
 Memory layout and management becomes a key aspect, and the flow of code must be optimized to avoid divergent execution (namely, avoid if(s)).
 These aspects will be analyzed in the remainder of this document.